“Oh No! What’s my login and password?”

 - Choose “Windows”, “Mac”, or “Linux” Download

-- We log in using the master password we recently created.
+- Log in using the master password we recently created.

 - We now have Keeper Desktop App on our computer!